When you move to Mexico, it is important to get a handle on healthcare.

 Wait Times for Public and Private Healthcare

 One of the main differences between public and private healthcare in Mexico is the wait time.
+As a country with well over 100 million people, you can imagine that public hospitals are full of patients.
 Public healthcare is notorious for having long wait times.
-So for this reason, many expats pay for private insurance.
+So, for this reason, many expats opt to pay for private insurance.

 Wait times for the public sector depend on the area and the type of care needed.
 When it comes to urgent care, some patients can wait for much of the day and may even be asked to come back another day.
 Appointment times for surgeries can take weeks and even months in some instances.